 All cooker hoods have grease filters – these capture grease as it rises from your hob, preventing it from settling on kitchen surfaces and leaving difficult-to-remove residues.

-Grease filters come in several different materials: aluminium, stainless steel, fleece material or paper.
+These days, grease filters are usually made of metal - aluminium or stainless steel, though you do still come across some made of a fleece material or paper.
 To keep the grease filters clean, you'll need to wash or change them regularly.

 How do I find a quiet cooker hood?